RanRhoads84/debgpt7.8-with-vectorDB/README.md

 # start an interactive chat with LLM
 debgpt

-# let LLM read long documents and answer question
-debgpt -Hx policy: -a "what is the latest changes in this policy?"
 ```

 Tips: The bare minimum "configuration" required to make `debgpt` work is